ktbh4jc/esusu-domain-challenge/readme.md

 This is where I plan to walk you through my approach to this test.

 Design details are in design.md
+Tickets are in tickets.md

 My first step is to try to list out all requirements for each question in order to make sure I fully grasp the problem.
 I will also be adding in my initial ideas with after a `>` in the line below, just to show my notes.